essteer/jestbral/README.md

 A random quote to test out markdown:

-> We have no need of other worlds.
+> > We have no need of other worlds.
 We need mirrors.
 >
-> - Gibarian, Solaris, Stanislaw Lem
+> _Gibarian, Solaris, Stanislaw Lem_